 The AI assistant handles all the necessary research to help you make stock picks.
 It uses fundamental, technical, and macro information to provide as much information as possible.

-The robot uses many different algorithms with over one million scenarios to come up with the best stock picks for your portfolio.
+The robot uses many different algorithms with over one million scenarios to develop the best stock picks for your portfolio.

 If you aren’t ready to execute the trades, consider using the simulated trading tool and receive feedback from real investors to see how your strategies would work and what they would change.